mobxjs/mobx/README.md

 ### model.property(value)

 Constructs a new `Property`, value can either be a string, number, boolean or function that takes no arguments and returns a value.
 In the body of the function, references to other properties will be tracked, and onChange, the function will be re-evaluated.
+The returned value is an IProperty function/object.

+### model.batch(workerFunction)

+Batch postpones the updates of computed properties until the (synchronous) `workerFunction` has completed.
+This is useful if you want to apply a bunch of different updates throughout your model before needing the updated computed values, for example while refreshing a value from the database.

-### Property()
+### IProperty()

 Returns the current value of the property

-### Property(value)
+### IProperty(value)

 Sets a new value to the property

-### Property.onChange(listener,fireImmediately=false)
+### IProperty.onChange(listener,fireImmediately=false)

 Registers a new listener to change events.
 Listener should be a function, its first argument will be the new value, and second argument the old value.